AntouanK/b_test/README.md

 - [Source code](https://github.com/AntouanK/b_test)

-Description for the exercise was really simple, given the ai file of a partial page design, implement it with sinmple HTML and CSS.
+Description for the exercise was really simple, given the ai file of a partial page design, implement it with HTML and CSS.

 For this exercise, I made a simple gulp build process, in order to keep my develop files separate from the deliverable/deployed output.